Malaysia–Sweden relations: Economic relations

 Between January and July 2012, bilateral trade stood at RM2 billion, increased from the trade at RM1.9 billion between January and June 2011.
 In September 2012, Malaysian Ambassador to Sweden, Datuk Badruddin Ab Rahman, said about 120 Swedish companies operate in Malaysia, with an investment of more than RM10 million, however there are no Malaysian companies operating in Sweden.
 The Malaysian embassy in Sweden makes programmes to attract Swedish businesses to Malaysia such as a briefing on investment opportunities in Malaysia.

 In 2006, Swedish exports to Malaysia totalled approximately RM1.6 billion and the imports from Malaysia approximately RM0.7 billion.
 Swedish exports to Malaysia consist of telecommunication equipment, motor vehicles, chemical products, power generating machinery and equipment, machines, paper, as well as iron ore and steel.
 Swedish imports from Malaysia electronics and electrical components, machinery and apparatus, textiles, palm oil and raw rubber.

 Volvo operates a wholly owned subsidiary in Malaysia that manufactures trucks.
 Until 2016, Swedish investors have recorded 90 manufacturing projects worth US$729.19 million in Malaysia and generated 5,800 jobs at various levels.
 The overall investments from 1980 until June 2017 are amounted to RM2.6 billion with Swedish investment in Malaysia is expected to hit RM200 million.
 The nature attractions in Sabah have become the main destinations among Swedish tourists with many islands in the state are frequently visited by visitors from Sweden.

 State visits

+Malaysian Prime Minister Mahathir Mohamad made official visits to Sweden in both 1985 and 2003.

 In 2005, the Yang di-Pertuan Agong (King) Sirajuddin of Perlis of Malaysia and Raja Permaisuri Agong (Queen) Tengku Fauziah of Perlis visited Sweden.

 Security relations

-In 2000, the Swedish Navy agreed to loan four assault boats to Defence Minister Najib Razak to "beef up security" in waters off Malaysia's state of Sabah.
+In 2000, the Swedish Navy agreed to loan four assault boats to Malaysia Government to "beef up security" in waters off Malaysia's state of Sabah.